s-houshangi/QTCStats/README.md

-# TradeCStats
+# QTCStats
-some minimal statistical c libraries for quantitative trading
+Some minimal statistical C libraries for quantitative trading